dawning77/compiler/README.md

-# a sysY to mips compiler
+# a SysY to MIPS compiler